06 May, 2019

 When an employee leaves your organization, it's crucial to follow certain procedures and there are some things you HAVE to do!
 One of them is to take care of the data that they leave behind- ownership of files that they created, their email access and more.

 Even after an employee leaves your organization, their G Suite account remains active until an IT administrator takes it down.
-As most of the critical business processes are in the cloud, the task to migrate the user data of the employee who has left can be pretty daunting
+As most of the critical business processes are in the cloud, the task to migrate from g suite of the employee who has left can be pretty daunting

 One can argue, don’t deactivate the account and you can access the data easily.
 However, just like most public cloud services, G Suite runs on a pay per user model.
 That means not deleting the employee account can cost the company.
 At the end of the day, you have to choose between monthly costs and the hassle of data migration.